enthdegree/efbpad/README.md

 # efbpad

-A prototype terminal for a Kobo Clara BW.
+A prototype bluetooth terminal keyboard for a Kobo Clara BW.
-Type with a bluetooth keyboard.

 This project is in a very early stage.
 See the long [TODO.md](TODO.md) and the project structure section below.